-An animal nutritionist is someone who specializes in the dietary needs of animals in captivity, such as pets, agricultural animals and zoo animals.
-The purpose of an animal nutritionist is to promote and increase understanding when it comes to an animal’s diet and its effects on the animal’s health, well-being, and productivity.
+An animal nutritionist specializes in the dietary needs of animals in captivity, such as pets, farm animals, and zoo animals.
+Their purpose is to promote and increase understanding of how an animal’s diet can affect the animal’s health, well-being, and productivity.

-Animal nutritionists differ from animal dieticians in that their work centres more around creating nutritional and lifestyle plans and menus for animals, rather than working from a strictly clinical aspect.
+Animal nutritionists are different than animal dieticians in that their work revolves around creating nutritional and lifestyle plans and menus for animals, rather than working from a strictly clinical aspect.

 What does an Animal Nutritionist do?

 An animal nutritionist is an animal scientist who applies their knowledge of anatomy, physiology and nutrition, to animal food and diets.
 Animal nutrition combines a number of factors, such as physics, mathematics, food processing, chemistry, biochemistry, animal behaviour and economics.

 An animal nutritionist looks at the nutritional and physical needs of an animal and formulates balanced rations of food for them.
 They look at an animal’s caloric intake, level of activity, and condition.
 For example, the food intake and needs for dairy cows may vary from the food intake and needs of beef cattle.

 The job varies, depending on the company or organization the animal nutritionist is working for.
 For the most part, the day revolves around giving advice to animal owners so they can make good dietary plans for their pets, livestock, or zoo animals.